-As a follow-up to our overview of Local+, here are some of the most frequently asked questions about the feature.
+As a follow-up to our overview of People, Places and Events, here are some of the most frequently asked questions about the feature.

-1. Can anyone on my team submit a Local+ list?
+1. Can anyone on my team submit a People, Places and Events list?

-Only your account’s Administrator-level users have permission to submit keyword lists to Local+.
+Only your account’s Administrator-level users have permission to submit keyword lists to People, Places and Events.

-2. Can I enter anything I want into my Local+ lists?
+2. Can I enter anything I want into my lists?